 Upcoming sumo tournaments:

-- 10 – 24 March 2019 in Osaka.
-Official ticket sales commenced on 3 February 2019 and quickly sold out!
+- 8 – 22 March 2020 in Osaka.
+Official ticket sales commenced on 2 February 2020.
 Click here to order tickets through Voyagin.
 Your other purchase option is to book reseller tickets through viaGoGo at this link.

-For more information about how to purchase your sumo wrestling tickets check out my article on How To Buy Sumo Wrestling Online Tickets In 2018 and 2019.
+For more information about how to purchase your sumo wrestling tickets check out our article on How To Buy Sumo Wrestling Online Tickets in 2020.

 Top Articles This Fortnight From the Facebook Group